top of page

 CAN YOU RECOMMEND A PRIVATELY OBTAINED INSURANCE PLAN?

-Privately obtained plans are nothing like group plans large businesses have access to.
+Privately obtained plans are significantly inferior to group plans that large businesses have access to.
 There has never been a privately obtained dental plan that made financial sense.
 Here are some of the reasons:

-Many are HMO's, which means you have to visit a contracted clinic and cannot choose your dentist.
-See HMO definition.
+• Many are HMO's, which means you have to visit a contracted clinic and cannot choose your dentist.

-Even if not an HMO, privately obtained plans typically pay based on what is called a "fee schedule", which are usually less than 40% of the average dentistal fee, and thus you pay the remainder.
+• Many privately obtained plans typically pay based on what is called a "fee schedule", which is a set amount, usually less than 50% of the average dental fee.
+You pay the remainder.

-Premiums usually over $500 per year per person with yearly maximum/limit return of $1000.
+• Premiums usually over $500 per year per person with yearly maximum of $1000.

 WHY WE ARE NOT IN YOUR NETWORK?

-Unlike general medicine, being in dental networks is actually very uncommon.
-95% of dentists do not participate in HMO's, and a very high percentage are not in any PPO networks because of the limitations those plans impose.
+Unlike general medicine, being in dental networks is very uncommon.
+95% of dentists do not participate in HMO's, and a very high percentage are not in any PPO networks because of the limitations plans impose.
 Some dentists may be in one or two PPO networks out of the dozens that exist.
 We do not believe that HMO offices can provide anywhere near our level of care.
-I am not comfortable with a system which provides discounted care in exchange for a larger volume of patients, or providing a different level of care and charging more, to other patients without insurance.
-As a consumer, I advise you not utilize plans that limits your choice of dentist.
+I am not comfortable with a system which provides discounted care in exchange for a larger volume of patients, or creating different levels of care.
+As a consumer, I advise you not utilize plans that limit your choice of dentist.

 WHY ARE SOME PROCEDURES NOT COVERED?

 Benefits covered by a dental plan have been negotiated between the employer and the insurance company.
-Unfortunately even if a proceedure is required, if it is not a covered benefit the insurance will not pay.
+Unfortunately even if a proceedure is the only option, if it is not a covered benefit the insurance will not pay.

 WHY DID MY INSURANCE NOT PAY FOR A PROCEDURE THAT IS COVERED?

 Insurance companies have the right to decide whether to pay.
-This is a very sticky issue, and the source of much frustration in dentistry.
-A procedure may be denied because of frequency, having hit your yearly maximum, or due to other contractual fine print that the dental office has no access to.
+This is a very sticky issue, and the source of much frustration.
+A procedure may be denied because of frequency, having hit your yearly maximum, or due to other contractual fine print that the dental office and patient has no access to.
 You are always welcome to dispute an insurance company's decision, but a dental office has limited avenues.

 IF I DON'T HAVE DENTAL INSURANCE, WHAT HAPPENS IF I GET IN AN ACCIDENT?

 Don't confuse the need for medical insurance with dental.
-If your dental insurance even covers accidents, the yearly maximum always becomes the limiting factor.
+The yearly maximum is always the limiting factor.
 No matter what dental care you require, your insurance will not pay more than that maximum.
-If you have dental insurance just for a rainy day, you might want to look at your premiums and see if that is financially sound.
+If you have dental insurance just for a rainy day, you might want to look at your premiums and keep in mind the yearly maximum.

 IF I HAVE 100% INSURANCE COVERAGE, SHOULD I HAVE TO PAY ANYTHING?

 Almost no one has 100% coverage for everything.
-Some plans have 100% coverage for certain procedures, that may just be 100% of the insurance company's "fee schedule", which is almost always far below the real-world fees.
+Some plans have 100% coverage for certain procedures, like preventive, but beyond that, if the plan states 100%, it is likely100% of the insurance company's internal "fee schedule", which is always far below the real-world fees.

 I'M TOLD THAT I NEED MY TEETH CLEANED EVERY 3 MONTHS, BUT MY INSURANCE WILL ONLY PAY FOR 2 PER YEAR.